aliles/touchstone/README.rst

 You should also edit this README.rst file.

-The ``requirements.txt`` file has been populated with dependencies for documentation and static type analysis.
+The ``requirements.txt`` file has been populated with dependencies for documentation, static type analysis and test coverage.
 To install these dependencies
 execute make's ``deps`` target. ::